-A rural, wood frame “Boomtown” style of theatre, Bashaw’s Majestic Theatre was not the first of its kind to be built in Alberta but is now believed to be the last remaining theatre of its kind in western Canada.
-Not a “grand theatre” by any means, the Majestic is nonetheless of historical and architectural significance as part of the overall history of theatre development in Alberta.
-Built in 1915, the Majestic serves as one indicator of Alberta’s early settlement history and has been home to magic lantern shows, local theatre productions, silent movies, and early “talkies.”
-After serving as Bashaw’s first Catholic Church for a time, the theatre resumed its role as a modern movie theatre in the 1940’s when it was renamed the ‘Dixie.’
+The Bashaw Majestic Theatre is a rural, wood frame “Boomtown” style theatre.
+It is not the first to be built in Alberta but is now believed to be the last remaining theatre of its kind in western Canada.
+It is not a “grand theatre” by any means, but the Majestic is of historical and architectural significance.
+Built in 1915, the Majestic is an indicator of Alberta’s early settlement history and has been home to magic lantern shows, local theatre productions, silent movies, and early “talkies.”
+After serving as Bashaw’s first Catholic Church, the theatre resumed its role as a modern movie theatre in the 1940’s when it was renamed the Dixie.

 The exterior of the building, now restored to its ca. 1930 façade, replicates a photograph from the same time period and – with the possible exception of white paint – is how the theatre would have looked in 1915.
-Likely built by Eugene Bashaw, founder of the Town of Bashaw, at the request of Mrs. Ella Wing of Ponoka who acquired the property in 1913, local theatrical productions, ‘concerts’ and other social events were held in the buildings as were traveling ‘magic lantern’ shows which pre-dated ‘silent film’ era technology.
+The theatre was likely built by the founder of Bashaw, Eugene Bashaw, at the request of Mrs. Ella Wing of Ponoka who acquired the property in 1913.
+Local theatrical productions, concerts and other social events were held in the building.
 Purchased by a local projectionist, the building opened its doors as the Majestic Theatre in June of 1921.
 The first known silent film shown in the theatre was a Paramount Art Craft film starring Ethel Claymore in ‘More Deadly Than the Male,’ accompanied by a Max Sennett comedy film.
 The very next week, the first movie version of ‘Last of the Mohicans’ was entrancing local audiences.

-If you would like to help the Majestic Theatre resume its rightful and historic place in this community and within the province of Alberta, please contact the Friends of the Majestic Theatre Society in Bashaw, Alberta.
+If you would like to help the Majestic Theatre resume its rightful and historical place in this community, please contact the Friends of the Majestic Theatre Society in Bashaw.
 Membership in the society is open to everyone.
-Through your assistance and involvement, the Majestic Theatre Project will continue to play a role in the community and in economic and tourism development, promoting Bashaw to the world outside our boundaries.
+Through your assistance and involvement, the Majestic Theatre Project will continue to play a role in the community and in the economic and tourism development of promoting Bashaw to the world.

-The Friends of the Majestic Theatre Society holds its meeting on the fourth Thursday of each month @ 7:30 pm.
+- The Friends of the Majestic Theatre Society holds its meeting on the fourth Wednesday of each month at 7:30 pm.

-You can rent the Majetic Theatre for your own events by contacting Wayne Kinsella @ 780.372.4341.
+- You can rent the Majestic Theatre for your events by contacting: